Bachelor of Arts in Film & Digital Media

 Notes: offered winter quarter.

-The course provides experience in writing the short film.
-Students will learn to develop the visual story through focusing on dramatic structure, character development, scene writing, dialogue and action.
+Provides experience in writing the short film.
+Students learn to develop the visual story through focusing on dramatic structure, character development, scene writing, dialogue, and action.
 Criticism and revision are emphasized.
+Companion course to FILM 321L.

 Catalog Listing